 10. If a garment has belt loops, and you can see them, wear a belt – this one I do agree with.
 I often remove belt loops off clothing that I don’t want to wear a belt with, and for garments like jeans, I wear my tops over the top so you don’t see the loops.
 But if you can see them, wear a belt, it just looks better.

 - You can’t mix prints – oh yes you can!
 Read this post for tips.
-You don’t have to, but for some people it’s a fabulous look.
+You don’t have to, but for some people, it’s a fabulous look.

-- Plus size women should wear long tops and baggy clothing – actually, form fitting clothes (not skin tight) is more flattering and slimming.
+- Plus size women should wear long tops and baggy clothing – actually, form-fitting clothes (not skin tight) is more flattering and slimming.
 Often those long baggy tops are actually highlighting rather than hiding.

 - Don’t wear eye makeup if you wear glasses – another one that you can ignore.

-And on my NEVER do it list:
+And on my NEVER wear it list: